nuclearsalmon/project-accela/readme.md

 The telnet server builds on top of a few classes and interfaces provided by the 'core', so that any future protocols can be easily implemented and interacted with in a standardized fashion.

+## [Session Introducer][plugin_session_introducer]
+A simple plugin that listens for creation events for graphical sessions.
+Once such an event gets called, the session introducer will attempt to load a window manager into the session.
+Having a window manager makes it possible for other plugins to facilitate graphical communication with the client.
+The reason this is a standalone plugin rather than having this functionality bundled in the telnet provider is due to modularity.
+I want the SysOp to be able to pick which window manager to load, without neccesarily having to modify the code of a session creator (such as the [Telnet Provider][telnet_plugin] plugin).

+[module_server]: ./server/ "Server module"
+[plugin_prismawm]: ./prismaPlugin/ "\"PrismaWM\" Window Manager plugin module"
+[plugin_telnet]: ./telnetPlugin/ "Telnet Provider plugin module"
+[plugin_session_introducer]: ./sessionIntroducerPlugin/ "Session Introducer plugin module"

+[out_ansi]: https://en.wikipedia.org/wiki/ANSI_escape_code "ANSI Escape Codes"